 Submitting a clean, accurate, clear and complete protocol “speeds” the IRB review process.
-Investigators may call ORC for guidance on the information and documents needed to conduct an effective review.
-In addition, ORC offers investigators a unique service to facilitate the IRB review process.
-Investigators may request a “pre-review” from ORC staff before formally submitting to the IRB.
+Investigators may call the North Texas Regional IRB for guidance on the information and documents needed to conduct an effective review.
+In addition, we offer investigators a unique service to facilitate the IRB review process.
+Investigators may request a “pre-review” from staff before formally submitting to the IRB.
 Pre-review can identify potential questions and issues that may arise during the review process.
 Any issues can then be addressed by the investigator prior to IRB submission and may quicken the formal review and approval process.
-If you are interested in having a pre-review done, please contact us through our main office number or the appropriate ORC Human Research Protection Coordinator (if known).
-Pre-review is a courtesy service and is dependent on coordinator availability.
+If you are interested in having a pre-review done, please contact us through our main office number or the appropriate Research Compliance / IRB Analyst (if known).
+Pre-review is a courtesy service for “more than minimal risk” (or Full Board review) projects and is dependent on staff availability.
 Turn-around time for pre-review may take up to 5-7 business days.

 Note: Pre-review does not guarantee final formal IRB approval or that no issues or concerns may arise during IRB review.
-Pre-review is a “guidance” service offered by ORC.
+Pre-review is a “guidance” service offered by IRB supporting staff.
 It is the IRB that makes final determination.

 Will notification of approval come back to me?

-ORC sends IRB Board Actions and documents to the principal investigator or research coordinator (when applicable).
+The North Texas Regional IRB sends IRB Board Actions and documents to the principal investigator or research coordinator (when applicable).
 For student-oriented research, Board Actions are normally sent to the faculty advisor (principal investigator).
-However, if the student investigator would like to receive Board Actions or IRB approved documents, please indicate to ORC staff the appropriate mailing address or availability for pick up.
+However, if the student investigator would like to receive Board Actions or IRB approved documents, please indicate to staff the appropriate mailing address or availability for pick up.